Peter Woo: Education

 Woo was born in Shanghai in 1946 with ancestral roots in Ningbo, Zhejiang, and moved to Hong Kong in 1949.
-He was educated at St Stephen's College, a Direct Subsidy Scheme privately owned but government-funded boarding school (which is also Hong Kong's largest secondary school), in the town of Stanley, and went on to attain his bachelor's degree from the University of Cincinnati, US, majoring in physics.
+He was educated at St Stephen's College, a Direct Subsidy Scheme privately owned but government-funded boarding school (which is also Hong Kong's largest secondary school), in the town of Stanley, and went on to attain his bachelor's degree from the University of Cincinnati, majoring in physics.
 While a student, Woo was senior class president, and became a member of Delta Tau Delta fraternity, an endeavor he is still involved in today.
 He later obtained an MBA from Columbia Business School in New York, US.

 Life and career

 After graduating, Woo worked at Chase Manhattan Bank in New York and Hong Kong, where he met his future wife Bessie.
 Bessie was the sister of the woman he was arranged to be married to.
-His family did not approve of a non Asian marriage.
+His family did not approve of a non-Asian marriage.

 Woo's diversified interests are reflected in his businesses, focusing in real estate development in Hong Kong, China and Singapore.
-The group owns several investment properties such as Harbour City and Times Square in Hong Kong, as well as operating other businesses such as i-Cable Communications, Wharf New T&T, Modern Terminals Limited and Marco Polo Hotels.
+The group owns several investment properties such as Harbour City and Times Square in Hong Kong, as well as operating other businesses such as i-Cable Communications, Modern Terminals and Marco Polo Hotels.
 Woo also owns the privately held, high-end luxury retail group LCJG, which includes Lane Crawford and the premier fashion house, Joyce.
 Woo also serves on the advisory board for various Fortune 500 companies such as Chase Manhattan Bank, JPMorgan Chase and General Electric.